Heapy/awesome-kotlin/README.md

 ## <a name="kotlin-javascript"></a>Kotlin JavaScript <sup>[Back ⇈](#kotlin-javascript-category)</sup>
 ### <a name="kotlin-javascript-javascript"></a>JavaScript <sup>[Back ⇈](#kotlin-javascript-javascript-subcategory)</sup>
-* [danfma/kotlinjs-react](https://github.com/danfma/kotlinjs-react) - A react wrapper to the kotlin library.
 * [andrewoma/reakt](https://github.com/andrewoma/reakt) - Reakt is a Kotlin wrapper for facebook's React library.
 * [pixijs/pixi-native](https://github.com/pixijs/pixi-native) - The aim of this project is to provide a fast lightweight 2D library that works across all devices.
 * [bashor/ts2kt](https://github.com/bashor/ts2kt) - Converter of TypeScript definition files to Kotlin declarations (stubs)